nix-community/noogle/README.md

 `nix develop`

-This command creates the node_modules folder with all needed dependencies based on dream2nix.
+This command creates the `node_modules` folder with all needed dependencies based on `dream2nix`.